biofloat/biofloat/notebooks/README.md

     set PYTHONPATH=%HOMEDRIVE%%HOMEPATH%\Documents\GitHub\biofloat;

-##### Change to this directory on your computer and execute this at the command line:
+##### Change to this directory on your computer and execute this at the Anaconda, Canopy, or Unix prompt:

     ipython notebook